 Peck’s next chance to face major-league pitching came just three days later in Philadelphia’s home opener, when Shotton again called on him to take the pitcher’s spot during a critical inning.
 As the sixth inning opened, “Jumbo” Jim Elliott and the visiting Robins held a 4–2 edge, spoiling the mood of the 12,000 fans who had come to welcome their Phillies home.
 With Pinky Whitney on second base after doubling against the Baker Bowl’s short right-field wall, Lerian stepped in against Elliott and collected his first major-league hit and RBI by knocking his own double against the wall, scoring Whitney in the process.
 Shortly thereafter he scored his first run when Fresco Thompson drove him home.

 Lerian’s role with the team changed dramatically on May 11.
-Without warning Shotton pulled Jimmie Wilson out of the lineup in the second inning of the Phillies’ game against the Cardinals and it was announced that the Phillies’ star catcher had been traded to the opposition.
-The Cards needed an established backstop to replace the recently dealt Bob O’Farrell, who had been sent to the Giants earlier in the month.
+Without warning Shotton pulled Jimmie Wilson out of the lineup in the second inning of the Phillies’ game against the Cardinals and it was announced that the Phillies’ star catcher had been traded to the opposition for Cedric Hurst.
+The Cards needed an established backstop to replace Bob O’Farrell, who had been sent to the Giants the previous day.
 Wilson, who was generally regarded as the best all-around receiver in the NL, fit the Cardinals’ requirement nicely.
 In exchange, the Phillies received cost-effective youngsters Spud Davis and Homer Peel, who would have little impact on the Phillies’ success (or lack thereof) but more importantly would not further stretch Baker’s already constrained payroll.
-When Davis caught up with the Phillies in Cincinnati he was immediately handed the starting catcher’s job, but it would soon be Lerian who would show greater value as the Phillies’ new receiver.
+When Davis caught up with the Phillies in Cincinnati he was tried as catcher for a few games, but it would soon be Lerian who would show greater value as the Phillies’ new receiver.
 By the end of May, Peck had supplanted Davis in the Phillies’ lineup, starting most of the games behind the plate.

 Throughout June, Peck enjoyed a number of career firsts and established new monthly highs in virtually every offensive category.
 He commenced a modest five-game hitting streak and became a local hero in Philadelphia on June 19, driving in the winning run in the bottom of the ninth inning of the first game of a scheduled doubleheader against the Robins.
 With the score 10–9 in the Robins’ favor, Heinie Sand on first, and Pinky Whitney on second with one out, Peck stepped to the plate.
 Brooklyn manager Wilbert Robinson tapped flamethrower Dazzy Vance to stop the comeback attempt.
 Vance started with a ball outside, then caught too much of the plate with his next offering, which Peck laced down the third base-line.
 Whitney and Sand both hurried home, and Lerian ended up on third base with a game-ending triple.

 Inevitably his production declined, and as Lerian’s bat cooled, so did the Phillies, finishing the season in a 25–65 skid.
-Facing Pat Malone on September 26 in the Phillies’ last game against the Cubs, Peck had one final highlight, hitting his second career home run.
+Facing Pat Malone of the Cubs on September 26, Peck had one final highlight, hitting his second career home run.
 Almost inevitably, the Phillies lost the game, kicking off their final three-game losing streak of the season.